Quantum metrics from length functions on quantum groups: Preliminaries

 The second criterion is due to Kaad, building, in turn, on Rieffel's theorem above.
 To state this result, it is convenient to first introduce the notion of \emph{finite diameter}. \begin{dfn}[\cite{Rie:MSS}] The pair $(\X, L)$ is said to have \emph{finite diameter} if there exists a constant $C \geq 0$ such that

 \end{dfn}

-Having finite diameter, in the sense just defined, is equivalent to the (extended) metric $d_L$ assigning a finite diameter to the state space $\S(\X)$.
-More precisely, the smallest constant $C$ satisfying the inequality \eqref{eq:diameter-ineq} will be equal to half the diameter of the (extended) metric space $(\S(\X), d_L)$; \cite[Proposition 2.2]{Rie:MSS}.
+Having finite diameter, in the sense just defined, is equivalent to the (extended) metric $d_L$ assigning a finite diameter to the state space $\S(\X)$ \cite[Proposition 1.6]{Rie:MSA}.
 Note also, that by connectedness and compactness of $\S(\C X)$ in the weak$^*$ topology, a compact quantum metric space automatically has finite diameter.
 Kaad's criterion now reads as follows:

 \begin{theorem}[{\cite[Theorem 3.1]{Kaad2023}}] The pair $(\X,L)$ is a compact quantum metric space if and only if \begin{itemize} \item[(i)] $(\X,L)$ has finite diameter. \item[(ii)] For every $\varps>0$ there exist an operator system $\X_\varps$ and unital, bounded maps $\iota, \Phi\colon \X \to \X_\varps$ such that $\iota$ is an isometry, $\Phi$ is positive with finite-dimensional image and $\|\iota(x)-\Phi(x)\|\leq \varps\cdot L(x)$ for all $x\in \X$.